-Wrocław is one of my favourite cities in Poland, and with good reason (I actually listed 10 reasons to visit Wrocław in this article if you’d like to read it!).
+Wroclaw is one of my favourite cities in Poland, and with good reason.
 Not only is it beautiful, but it has an amazing foodie scene and nightlife to boot.

-Well, lighthearted as they may seem, the dwarfs actually have a very important history.
+Lighthearted and gimmicky as they may seem, Wroclaw dwarfs actually have a very important history.

-Back in the Soviet era, when the shops were empty and people weren’t allowed to go out at night, an anti-communist resistance movement named the Orange Alternative was born in Wrocław.
 Using a dwarf as their symbol, the movement protested the government’s censorship of freedom of speech and public gatherings by defacing communist propaganda with paintings of mischievous little dwarfs, the idea being to show people that the situation was absurd and that they shouldn’t be afraid, as well as giving them the opportunity to protest in a peaceful way.

-Since the fall of communism in the 1990’s, the Orange Alternative became inactive, but in order to commemorate them, the city placed a large statue of a dwarf (named Papa Dwarf) on Świdnicka Street, which is where the Orange Alternative used to gather.
+Since the fall of communism in the 1990’s, the Orange Alternative became inactive, but in order to commemorate them, the city placed a large statue of a dwarf (named Papa Dwarf) on Świdnicka Street in 2001, which is where the Orange Alternative used to gather.

-But what does all this have to do with tourism?
+But what do the Wroclaw dwarfs have to do with tourism?

 Well, quite a lot, actually.

-Wrocław’s dwarfs have become so popular that people from all over the world are coming to Wrocław to go dwarf hunting, an activity that has prompted the city to launch its own website dedicated to the little people, where you can read about each dwarf’s name, back story and unique habits.
+Wroclaw’s dwarfs have become so popular that people from all over the world are coming to Wroclaw to go dwarf hunting, an activity that has prompted the city to launch its own website dedicated to the little people, where you can read about each dwarf’s name, back story and unique habits.

-Have you been to Wrocław and seen the dwarfs?
+Have you been to Wroclaw and seen the dwarfs?
 Which is your favourite?
 Perhaps your city has its own little quirk like this?
 Let me know your thoughts in the comments section below!